 When you think of the sense you rely upon most, sight or hearing usually spring to mind.
 But smell and taste are also necessary for living a healthy, safe, and fulfilling life.

 Unfortunately, more people are struggling to smell and taste properly than ever before.
-Loss of smell and taste is one of the most common symptoms of mild Covid-19 infections and can persist long after recovering from the illness.
+The loss of taste and smell is one of the most common symptoms of mild Covid-19 infections – one that can persist long after recovering from the illness.

 While researchers are still trying to understand why the SARS-CoV-2 virus causes loss of smell and how we can prevent it, holistic therapies like acupuncture offer promise in the meantime.

-So, how does acupuncture help recover loss of smell and taste?
+So, how does acupuncture help recover the sudden loss of taste and smell?
 Read on to find out how acupuncture restores these vital senses and how you can try it for yourself.

 What Causes Loss of Smell and Taste?

+So, what causes loss of taste and smell?
+If you’re wondering what can cause loss of taste and smell, it can be varied.
 A loss of smell can occur after an infection or from nasal blockages, damage to the nose or olfactory nerve, or damage to the brain or nervous system.
-Because the sense of smell and taste are related, a reduction or loss of smell typically causes a loss of taste as well.
+Because the sense – and loss – of smell and taste are related, a reduction or loss of smell typically causes a loss of taste as well.

-The loss of smell and taste can be temporary or permanent based on the root cause.
+The loss of taste and smell can be temporary or permanent based on the root cause.
 Losing some sense of smell is also a typical sign of normal aging, as all our senses dull over time.

 While losing your sense of smell and taste has become newsworthy since the onset of the coronavirus pandemic, there are several different reasons people may lose these senses: